Canon SL3 vs Fujifilm X-T20

-Both the SL3 and the X-T20 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the SL3 followed on from the Canon SL2.
+The SL3 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SL3 or the Fujifilm X-T20 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel SL3:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.